Apfelmus1337/hv23-writeup/01/README.md

 # [HV23.01] A letter from Santa

+## Introduction

+Difficulty: Easy<br>
+Author: coderion

+Finally, after 11 months of resting, Santa can finally send out his presents and challenges again.
+He was writing a letter to his youngest baby elf, who's just learning his **ABC/A-Z**'s.
+Can you help the elf read the message?

+## Solution

 The website takes two different types of user input, a character of the alphabet, and then text, after playing around with it for a bit, I started to notice that the character `a` prints the top-most row of a QR-Code, so after writing a short script, we are rewarded with a QR-Code that contains the flag.

 ```py